 This qualification is ideal for those seeking to enhance their functional role through the use of counselling skills.
 Learners will gain an understanding of a range of counselling skills and have the opportunity to examine some of the various schools of thought / theoretical models associated with them.
 This qualification does not qualify learners to practise as a counsellor.
-It is suitable for learners aged 16 and above.
+This qualification is suitable for learners aged 16 and above.

 This qualification aims to provide learners with in-depth knowledge of the use of counselling skills in everyday life and work and the approaches that underpin the use of these skills.

-To be awarded the Level 3 Diploma in Counselling Skills, learners are required to successfully complete five mandatory units:
+To be awarded the Level 3 Diploma in Counselling Skills, learners are required to successfully complete 5 mandatory units:

-• Unit 5 Counselling skills and personal development
+• Unit 05 Counselling skills and personal development.

-Learners who achieve this qualification could progress to Level 4 counselling qualifications.
-The objectives of this qualification are to help learners to:
+Learners who achieve this qualification could progress to Level 5 counselling qualifications

 Previous level 3 learners have secured places at University to complete Graduate certificate, Degree and MSc in counselling, Psychotherapy and Psychology.